April interview

 “I can’t thank everyone enough for all the tools for recovery and staying sober!”

-What is Our Program?
+What Is Our Withdrawal Management Program?

 What Should I bring?

-• Insurance card if applicable
+• Insurance card, if applicable

-• Any alcohol or drug paraphernalia
+• Drug or alcohol paraphernalia

-• Any products containing alcohol
+• Products containing alcohol

 • Revealing clothing